malchata/flexbox-presentation/Readme.md

 1. I needlessly complicate everything, first and foremost.
 2. I needed to ensure that this talk would run entirely offline.

+If you're having significant trouble trying to get this to work locally, create an issue in this repo with as much information as you have (terminal input is really important!) and I'll help to the best of my ability.

 ##Talk Events